seigler/joshua.seigler.net/site/pages/books.md

 ### [Snow Crash](https://amzn.to/3SfPIMG)
 by Neal Stephenson

 A sympathetic main character, heaps of style, a hacker aesthetic, an evocative and lived-in setting, and non-stop action.
 This book magnified my love of the written word as a literal creative force.
-Digital reality and baseline reality are both created from language, but in different ways, and this story explores those ideas vigorously and memorably.
+Digital reality and baseline reality are both shaped by language, but in different ways, and this story explores that distinction vigorously and memorably.

 ### [The Stranger](https://amzn.to/3SeBz2k)
 by Chris Van Allsburg